gliderproarc/RKC-blog/content/blog/what-this-blog-runs-on.md

 to do to get it up and running was pretty substantial.
 And if you are thinking of making a blog I am sure tools and platforms like Word-press are much more approachable.
 But I really like what Hugo and Netlify and Emacs have afforded me here.
-I save an org file and commit to a gut repository and I have posted a blog post.
+I save an Org file and commit to a Git repository and I have posted a blog post.
 To me... that is the kind of powerful simplicity I want to use.